 Microsoft leads TV White Space usage as of now

-Microsoft, along with some partners, have tested the technology many times in the US and now intends to provide low cost Internet to developing countries.
-Though its main focus is Africa, it is also setting up infrastructure in India after the PM pushed for Digital India program.
+Microsoft, along with some partners, has tested the technology many times in the US and now intends to provide low-cost Internet to developing countries.
+Though its main focus is Africa, it is also setting up infrastructure in India after the PM pushed for the Digital India program.
 On the same lines, Facebook and Google are also providing free Internet but they are not related to Super WiFi.

 Microsoft intends to book different unused spectrums and set up base stations that would connect even the remotest areas in Africa.
-The continent has lowest percentage of Internet users though TV and cellphones are everywhere.
+The continent has the lowest percentage of Internet users through TV and cellphones are everywhere.
 People use GPRS to connect to the Internet but that option is costly.
-And in many areas, the cellphone signals cannot reach owing to the terrain.
-With a view to connect such areas and to provide affordable Internet to Africans, Microsoft is teaming up with different companies.
+And in many areas, cellphone signals cannot reach owing to the terrain.
+With a view to connecting such areas and providing affordable Internet to Africans, Microsoft is teaming up with different companies.
 They are establishing ground stations wherever possible so that there is uninterrupted Internet.

 Infrastructure required to use TV White Space for Internet

-I would like to emphasis again that one ground station can cover 10KM area (imagine a circle with 10km radius) so Microsoft will have to use some technology to keep the Super Wi-Fi going – at every 10 km.
+I would like to emphasize again that one ground station can cover the 10KM area (imagine a circle with a 10km radius) so Microsoft will have to use some technology to keep the Super Wi-Fi going – at every 10 km.
 It could be something like towers.